The British Open Series Paragliding Competition Rules are documented in full here.

 All participating pilots must fly with the following equipment, which will be checked at registration:

 - GPS which records a 3D track log.
 3D tracklogs are mandatory.

 - Altimeter and air map (to comply with air traffic restrictions)

 If you do not have ALL the required documents and equipment as defined above, you will NOT be permitted to compete.

-The organisers of the British Paragliding Championship reserve the right to refuse entry to any pilot.
+The organisers of the British Paragliding Competitions reserve the right to refuse entry to any pilot.